Pesce Law Group, P.C.

 Our experienced professionals routinely handle a number of non-divorce family law matters for clients throughout the area, including:

 • Paternity: This legal process transforms a father into a dad, by establishing financial obligations and securing parenting time.
+Paternity and parentage is usually established when a married couple has a child together, but it can also be established through other means, such as a Voluntary Acknowledgment of Paternity.

 • Marital Agreements: These documents can be an important part of a secure relationship, by settling property and inheritance questions before they become sources of conflict.
+Marital agreements can be signed before or during your marriage.

 • Guardian ad Litem: For various reasons, children may need their own legal representation in some family law matters.
 Mr. Pesce is certified by the local courts to perform this function.